Brown Sugar Pumpkin Bread with Brown Butter Cream Cheese Frosting

 Ingredients

-How to make Pumpkin Bread with Cream Cheese Frosting
+How to Make Brown Sugar Pumpkin Bread with Brown Butter Cream Cheese Frosting

 - Preheat the oven to 350F and prepare two large loaf pans with parchment paper and a bit of oil.